Aurnytoraink/Discord-bot-collection/README.md

 <br>

 # FetchMedia
-FetchMedia was in order to improve the preview link of Discord.
+FetchMedia was developped in order to improve the preview link of Discord.

 When a user share a link, FetchMedia directly show his content by downloading the picture/video.
 It works with Instagram, Reddit and TikTok.